SYNYC/5_Project_Tweets_about_Tesla_Stock/MVP.md

 - topic_11: meme stock - influencers account trade ideas - promoting certain stocks - amc, gme
 - topic_12: elon musk tweets activity, solarcity, cybertruck, trial, court  (Tesla bought Solarcity recently)
 - topic_13: TSLA stock personal opinions and feelings
-- topic_14: TSLA stock personal trading ideas - Short > Long
+- topic_14: TSLA stock personal trading ideas - Short > Long ("short" shows up more frequent than "long", means the market is more bearish)

 **What do the topics tell you about the overall structure of the data?**
 -  some of topics are noises ( daily alert, promotions, advertisements) but some are useful